 The new Fitness Training Center at IAIA provides a range of exercise equipment including treadmills, elliptical trainers, Schwinn spinning bikes, Paramount strength training equipment and free weights.
 During the academic year, the center stays open 7 days a week for drop in hours.
-An extensive variety of fitness and recreation classes which include conditioning, weight training, martial arts, archery and hiking.
-In addition, mind/body classes are offered in yoga, meditation, Tai Chi, and mindful eating.
+An extensive variety of fitness and recreation classes are offered that may include conditioning, weight training, martial arts, archery, hiking, and cross country.
+In addition, mind/body classes are offered in yoga, meditation, Tai Chi, and healthy cooking.
 Individual fitness testing & nutrition consultations are offered through several programs.

-The mission of the Fitness and Wellness Department is to encourage a lifetime of health and wellness to the students, staff and Faculty at the Institute of American Indian Arts.
+The mission of the Fitness and Wellness Department is to encourage a lifetime of health and wellness to the students, staff and faculty at the Institute of American Indian Arts.